TinoZg/SnakeGame/README.md

 You can try playing the game [here](https://tinozg.github.io/SnakeGame/index.html).

 ---
-Bug with backwards turning not resolved
+Bug with backwards turning not resolved.